YoshiiPlayzz/FuCan/README.md

-# FuCan - Chrome Addon to make TuCan look better
+# FuCan - Chrome Addon to make TuCan look better (F*ck TuCan standard design and make it clean)

 This Addon redesigns the TuCan webpage
 It is still Work in Progress so don't expect much of it